14 Top-Rated Things to Do in Bourton-on-the-Water

 2. Feed Penguins at Birdland & Jurassic Journey

-Come face to beak with birds of all different sizes and colors in this unique park.
+Come face to beak with birds of all different sizes and colors in this unique attraction.
 Established in 1957 on what was once a tree plantation, this nine-acre site is home to more than 500 birds (including rare and exotic creatures) and 50 aviaries.

 In addition to species like flamingos, cranes, pelicans, hornbills, and falcons, visitors can see egg-laying amphibians and reptiles.
 Special experiences, which involve an additional fee, offer visitors a chance to feed the penguins and be a zookeeper for a day.

+Unsurprisingly, this is a popular place to visit for families.
 Take your kids to the Jurassic Journey for some fossilized fun set along a woodland trail.
-They’ll be able to spot dinosaurs in the trees (don’t forget to look up), follow dino footprints, and excavate fossils in the Dino Dig.
+They'll be able to spot dinosaurs in the trees (don't forget to look up), follow dino footprints, and excavate fossils in the Dino Dig.

 If you're hoping to get even closer to the animals, head to the Encounters Area, where guests are invited to listen to Meet the Keeper talks (daily at 12:15), be climbed on by a parrot, and slithered on by a snake.